+Searching for a wine tasting in London?
 This weekend saw one of the big events on the London food & wine calendar - the annual Spring tasting by Tutto and Gergovie Wines, which took place in Clapton’s Round Chapel.
-The tasting always causes a buzz, partly as lots of amazing winemakers come to showcase their wines, but also because it’s one of the best ‘natural’ wine tastings in town.
+The tasting always causes a buzz, partly as lots of amazing winemakers come to showcase their wines, but also because it’s one of the best natural wine tastings in London.

 So what exactly is natural wine, and why is it causing such a stir?
 Natural wine is made with no chemical or technological intervention and little to no sulphur.
 In the same way that certain foods can be processed or over-processed, so too can wine, and there are all manner of manipulations that can occur throughout the winemaking process.
 Egg white, gelatin, isinglass (that’s fish bladder) calcium carbonate, tartaric acid, acetaldehyde and dimethyl dicarbonate are just some of the things that are totally legal to be added to wine.
 They’re used to cleanse, stabilise, add or reduce sweetness, alter acidity, or adjust the alcohol levels.
 And unsurprisingly, they can also impact the after-effects of drinking wine, with some of the additives being linked to severe headaches, nausea and allergic reactions.
 Not surprising, seeing as we can’t even pronounce some of them!
 Natural wine on the other hand is made without these nasties - absolutely nothing is added or taken away.
 Just grapes, fermented naturally.
 The topic has been controversial with conventional winemakers and sales companies claiming that natural wines are unstable, faulty products, while fans of natural wine claim that our palates are just so used to the processed product, that we’ve forgotten how wine is supposed to taste!